Brookdale Wave

 There’s nothing more refreshing and relaxing than cucumbers.
 Time to break out the muddle—you’ll be craving this one morning, noon and night.

-• Muddle cucumber and mint together
+• Muddle cucumber and mint together.

-• Combine with ½ cup soda water, 1oz lime juice, a splash of liquid sweetener or ginger ale, ice and stir
+• Combine with ½ cup soda water, 1 oz lime juice, a splash of liquid sweetener or ginger ale and ice.
+Stir.

-• Garnish with lime or cucumber
+• Garnish with lime or cucumber.

 • Why not have a mocktail for dessert?
 Simply adjusting the sweetness level can turn this from a morning beverage to an after-dinner sweet-tooth-satisfier.